The NordICC Trial: The Devil Is in the Details

 Putting the Study Results Into Context

-Given the lack of colorectal cancer–specific and all-cause mortality benefit, does this mean that colonoscopy is not a useful screening modality for colorectal cancer?
-The short answer is no. Although the investigators should be applauded for undertaking and implementing a thoughtful and well-designed study, the NordICC trial has important limitations that warrant a more nuanced discussion.
+Given the lack of colorectal cancer–specific and all-cause mortality benefit, does this mean that colonoscopies are not a useful screening modality for colorectal cancer?
+The short answer is no. While the investigators should be applauded for undertaking and implementing a thoughtful and well-designed study, the NordICC trial has important limitations that warrant a more nuanced discussion.

-To begin, this was not a study to unequivocally determine the utility of colonoscopy for colorectal cancer screening—this was a study to evaluate the efficacy of implementing a population-based screening program.
-Among the individuals randomly assigned to the invited group, screening was performed in just 42%, which is well below the current colorectal cancer screening adherence rate of 67% among age-eligible adults in the United States, with 60.6% of those people undergoing colonoscopy as the screening method.7
+First, this was not a study to unequivocally determine the utility of colonoscopies for colorectal cancer screening—this was a study to evaluate the efficacy of implementing a population-based screening program.
+Among the individuals randomly assigned to the invited group, screening was performed in only 42%, which is well below the current colorectal cancer screening adherence rate of 67% among age-eligible adults in the United States, with 60.6% of those people undergoing colonoscopy as the screening method.7

-Although it is fair to conclude from the NordICC trial that a population-based screening program utilizing a one-time invitation for colorectal cancer screening does not work to realize the full protective benefits of cancer screening, we cannot conclude from NordICC that colonoscopy is ineffective as a screening tool.
-Indeed, a prespecified, per-protocol analysis in the NordICC study suggested that among the 42% of individuals who actually underwent screening colonoscopy, the 10-year risk of colorectal cancer decreased from 1.22% to 0.84% (which equates to a 31% risk reduction), and colorectal cancer–specific death decreased from 0.30% to 0.15% (a 50% risk reduction).
-Although per-protocol analyses are understandably controversial, they at least provide proof of concept that the intention-to-screen analysis in the NordICC study may underestimate the true magnitude of benefit of screening colonoscopy.
+While it is fair to conclude from the NordICC trial that a population-based screening program that utilizes a one-time invitation for colorectal cancer screening does not work to realize the full protective benefits of cancer screening, we cannot conclude from NordICC that colonoscopy is ineffective as a screening tool.
+Indeed, a prespecified, per-protocol analysis in the NordICC study suggested that among the 42% of individuals who actually underwent screening colonoscopies, the 10-year risk of colorectal cancer decreased from 1.22% to 0.84% (which equates to a 31% risk reduction) and colorectal cancer–specific death decreased from 0.30% to 0.15% (a 50% risk reduction).
+Although per-protocol analyses are understandably controversial, they at least provide proof of concept that the intention-to-screen analysis in the NordICC study may underestimate the true magnitude of benefit of screening colonoscopies.

 Dissecting the Data